payu-india/CMS-Chatbot/docs/Third-party verification/neftrtgs-integration-for-tpv.md

 next:
   description: ''
 ---
-Integrate <<glossary:TPV>> through NEFT/RTGS using the procedure described in this section.
+Integrate <Glossary>TPV</Glossary> through NEFT/RTGS using the procedure described in this section.

 ## Step 1: List the Account Numbers